 Values are for acting on!
-This year World Values Day the focus is on using our values to build stronger communities, thus enhancing our own wellbeing and the wellbeing of those around us.
+This year for World Values Day the focus is on how our values can bring us together, thus enhancing our own wellbeing and the wellbeing of those around us.
 It is about all of us helping each other to live more fulfilled and meaningful lives.